jack27hilton/focus-furnishings/README.md

 Designing the style of the webisite was challenging as alot of the bigger furniture retailers website contain moving imagery of their products as their main design which has become a very popular and is almost expectced from customers now.
 However i could not implement this into this website as i could not use javascript or other tools to create this effect.
 So I opted for a very unique but still simple design that keeps it easy for a customer to navigate and find information but the subtle lines and colour schemes create a sleek feel to it.

+## Challenges:
+### 1:
+The biggest challenge i faced was using media query to make the content fit the smaller screen sizes.
+This proved to be challenging as the layout and page design works for a desktop and larger screens, however the home page 3 horizontal sections design does not suit smaller screens as to fit all of that information in that style on a phone screen would cause it to be unreadable and look like a mess.
+So to fix this problem I had to trial and error with "flex-direction: column" so that the sectoins would now stack on smaller screens in the right order.